nikspyratos/toybox/README.md

 The toybox has a bit of everything - a grand tour of the Laravel PHP world, so to speak.

 > This project is intended mostly for use as a solo Laravel developer who wants to rapidly develop and deploy indie SaaS projects.
+This is not intended for junior developers - having worked with the modern Laravel ecosystem is ideal to use this project.
 For client work I'd still recommend going down more well-trodden paths like using Forge/Ploi or a Docker-based solution.

 ## Support